Sociology BA (Hons)

 Assessment and feedback

-Throughout your three years of study, you will have a number of assessments, including essays, portfolios, reports, individual and group presentations, and written exams.
+Throughout your three years of study, you will have a number of assessments, including essays, portfolios, reports, individual and group presentations.
 In your final year, you will also complete a dissertation research project on a topic of your choice.

 You will be given written feedback on your assessments and will also have the opportunity to discuss this with your tutor.
 You will also receive regular formative verbal feedback on your academic performance from your tutor.